 Make a plan, get there early, and get comfortable!

 After you’ve finished with those things, there are still dozens of great things to do and see in San Francisco!

 16. Shop and eat at the Ferry Building Marketplace

 The Ferry Building is one of San Francisco’s most popular landmarks.

-Back in 1898, ferryboats were highly utilized by the travelling public.
+Back in 1898, ferryboats were highly utilized by the traveling public.
 The Ferry Building welcomed people coming into the city.

-Today, the building fulfills an entirely different purpose: to provide a world-class venue in order for local merchants to reach their audience.
+Today, the building fulfills an entirely different purpose: to provide a world-class venue for local merchants to reach their audience.

-You can catch the Farmers Market at the Ferry Building every Tuesdays, Thursdays, and Saturdays.
+You can catch the Farmers Market at the Ferry Building every Tuesday, Thursday, and Saturday.
 Here, you can buy all sorts of fresh produce and artisan specialties.